xpander-ai/xpander-sdk/API.md

 - *Type:* any

-Function to execute the tool.
+Primary function to execute the tool.

 ---